viatsko/lyn/README.md

 [![Hex docs](http://img.shields.io/badge/hex.pm-docs-green.svg?style=flat)](https://hexdocs.pm/lyn)

 ## Introduction
 Lyn is a CMS written in Elixir.
+It combines CRUD and Object Tree models, which means that all of the site structure in kept in single tree of objects and provides Flux-like API backend, while you still can use CRUD for building REST-API for admin panels or providing ability of editing stuff easily in the front-end.

+Elixir is chosen as the back-end language because of speed and hot-load.
+I strongly believe Elixir is the future of CMS building.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a Lyn application: